 Why Our Yoga Bolsters Feel So Good …

 Meet Abraham Avelar.
-For more than eight years now Abraham has been Hugger Mugger’s prime bolster maker.
+As of 2017, Abraham Avilar has been Hugger Mugger’s prime bolster maker for more than ten years.
 It may seem like this would be a straightforward job, but in order to create just the right balance of inner firmness and outer softness, our yoga bolsters have to be sewn and stuffed just right.
 Abraham has learned the techniques well, and has invented a few himself.

 We cut, sew and stuff our bolsters all in our Salt Lake City-based facility.
 We started making bolsters back in the 1980s, and over the years we’ve refined the process so that our bolsters are the most durable and functional around.
 Since the beginning our deepest commitment has been to developing the highest quality yoga products.
 Abraham fits right into that model.
 “I put my best into everything I do,” he says, “bolster making, photography, everything.”

 Abraham’s talents are not limited to bolster making.
 He has been a photographer since age 16, learning from his father, who was the town photographer in Cuernavaca, Morleos, Mexico.
 For the past 35 years, Abraham has shot weddings, landscapes, food, and since coming to work at Hugger Mugger, many of the product shots on our website.
 Abraham lives in Salt Lake City where he enjoys spending time with his son and two daughters.